robinwhitmore/jekylltechdocs/_includes/custom/shared/apps_element_test.md

 ​Test your app in the editor.
 If you created a tutorial, test that it displays properly and that the instructions and descriptions are correct.
 Publish your site and test the functionality on a published site.
 You may also want to test it on a mobile device.

 As a developer, you can install multiple versions of your app onto your development site (and only your development site).
 When you reinstall your app, any previously installed versions will not be overwritten - you will have multiple versions installed to your test site.
 If you don't wish to have multiple versions, be sure to archive your previous version before installing a newer version.
-{% include tip.html content="This is not the case for your customers.
+{% include note.html type="tip" content="This is not the case for your customers.
 When you release a new version of your app, any customer that has it installed will automatically receive the new version and will have the older version uninstalled for them." %}

 Repeat the install, editor development, and development site testing using the Weebly app from a mobile device, to be sure nothing breaks when used on smaller devices.
 Also make sure to test the scenario where a user may own multiple sites and wants to install your app onto more than one site.
 {% if site.project=="cloud" or "designer" %}